 If you need to work while you are there, you should be able to obtain a 90 day working Visa but English speaking work can be hard to come by and the wages are low.
 The best time to visit is from May to September, outside of the wet season and during their winter.

 Vietnam is a country of contrasts.
 Filled with stunning natural beauty and surrounding by breathtaking island resorts, you can find yourself on beautiful beaches, in modern and dynamic cities or in traditional hillside villages from one day to the next.

-Hanoi or Ho Chi Minh City will electrify your sense and offer you all of the nightlife and culture you could every desire.
+A weekend in Hanoi or Ho Chi Minh City will electrify your sense and offer you all of the nightlife and culture you could every desire.
 The more rural regions on the other hand, will give you a feel for the countries sometimes difficult history, while the coastal resorts will land you in the most perfect tropical paradise you could every imagine.

 Working your way through Vietnam is feasible with the right type of Visa and the best time to visit is between February and April or August to October when temperatures are more moderate and rainfall is lighter.

 You should also check out this great 2 week Vietnam Itinerary guide.